Archaeology: Repatriation

 A new trend in the heated controversy between First Nations groups and scientists is the repatriation of native artifacts to the original descendants.
 An example of this occurred on 21 June 2005, when community members and elders from a number of the 10 Algonquian nations in the Ottawa area convened on the Kitigan Zibi reservation near Maniwaki, Quebec, to inter ancestral human remains and burial goods—some dating back 6,000 years.
 It was not determined, however, if the remains were directly related to the Algonquin people who now inhabit the region.
 The remains may be of Iroquoian ancestry, since Iroquoian people inhabited the area before the Algonquin.
-Moreover, the oldest of these remains might have no relation at all to the Algonquin or Iroquois, and belong to an earlier culture who previously inhabited the area.
+Moreover, the oldest of these remains might have no relation at all to the Algonquin or Iroquois and belong to an earlier culture that previously inhabited the area.

 The remains and artifacts, including jewelry, tools and weapons, were originally excavated from various sites in the Ottawa Valley, including Morrison and the Allumette Islands.
 They had been part of the Canadian Museum of Civilization's research collection for decades, some since the late 19th century.
 Elders from various Algonquin communities conferred on an appropriate reburial, eventually deciding on traditional red cedar and birch bark boxes lined with red cedar chips, muskrat and beaver pelts.

-An inconspicuous rock mound marks the reburial site where close to 80 boxes of various sizes are buried.
+An inconspicuous rock mound marks the reburial site, where nearly 80 boxes of various sizes are buried.
 Because of this reburial, no further scientific study is possible.
-Although negotiations were at times tense between the Kitigan Zibi community and museum, they were able to reach agreement.
+Although negotiations between the Kitigan Zibi community and the museum were at times tense, they reached an agreement.